maxio-com/ab-java-sdk/doc/controllers/subscription-components.md

 | 422 | Unprocessable Entity (WebDAV) | [`ComponentAllocationErrorException`](../../doc/models/component-allocation-error-exception.md) |

-# Update Prepaid Usage Allocation
+# Update Prepaid Usage Allocation Expiration Date

 When the expiration interval options are selected on a prepaid usage component price point, all allocations will be created with an expiration date.
 This expiration date can be changed after the fact to allow for extending or shortening the allocation's active window.